-Get instant access to the recording to the first conversation in the series when you register.
+Get instant access to the audio and video recordings when you register.

 “You come by your prejudices more or less involuntarily.
 That means you inherit them.
 And generally speaking, the world gives you plenty of reason to go with your prejudices and not wonder about them too much.
 That’s a very potentially dark thing to consider that the world in its conditions is so encouraging of your prejudices, that you could almost be forgiven for being unconscious about them.”

 The Autumn 2021 conversations I had with Stephen Jenkinson began with two podcasts that were the most listened to that I’ve ever recorded- tripled anything I had made before.

 They are also a mark in time for me.

 There is the person I was before engaging with Stephen Jenkinson and the person I seem to be in the wake of my meetings with Stephen Jenkinson.

 But I can extend an invitation to you to listen into and witness and embibe these five conversations, on five consecutive Sundays that ensued as a result of those original two meetings, that occurred within 24 hours.